shalkecsharp/EDE/README.md

 * Journal file processing for real-time data (e.g., market info, commander status).
 * Navigation with HOTAS (e.g., POV, Button1), keyboard (WASD), or mouse.
-* Blueprint management, colonization tracking, and macro execution.
+* Blueprint management, colonization tracking, finding material traders, and systems for manufactured materials.
-* Discord integration for sharing logs and documentation.
+* Discord integration is used to share logs and documentation.
 * Plot Route with specific key bindings.

-The app also runs smoothly in desktop mode.
+The app runs smoothly both in a VR environment and on a desktop.

 ## **Prerequisites**